Safe Spaces, Brave Spaces

 Berkman Klein Center for Internet & Society at Harvard University

 Can diversity and free expression co-exist on our campuses?
 How about in our town squares, our cities, and our world?
-Join us for a discussion of two of the foundational values of our democracy in the digital age.
+In this talk, John Palfrey — Head of School at Phillips Academy, Andover, and author of the new book "Safe Spaces, Braves Spaces" — leads a discussion of two of the foundational values of our democracy in the digital age.

 John is the Head of School at Phillips Academy, Andover.
 He serves as Chair of the Board of Trustees of the Knight Foundation and LRNG.
 He also serves as a Board member of the Data + Society Research Institute, School Year Abroad, and the Berkman Klein Center for Internet & Society at Harvard University.